Optimal local laws and CLT for the circular Riesz gas: Introduction

 Let us now introduce the main tools and objects used in the proofs.
-For any reasonable Gibbs measure on $D_N$ (or $\dR^N$), the fluctuations of any (smooth) statistics $F:D_N\to \dR$ are related to the properties of a partial differential equation called the Helffer-Sjöstrand (H.-S.) equation, which is sometimes referred to as a Witten Laplacian (on $1$-forms).
+For any reasonable Gibbs measure on $D_N$ (or $\dR^N$), the fluctuations of any (smooth) statistic $F:D_N\to \dR$ are related to the properties of a partial differential equation called the Helffer-Sjöstrand (H.-S.) equation, which is sometimes referred to as a Witten Laplacian (on $1$-forms).
 This equation appears in \cite{sjostrandpotential,sjostrandpot2,helffer1994correlation}.
-It is more substantially studied in \cite{HELFFER1998571,helffer1998remarks,naddaf1997homogenization}, where it is used to establish correlation decay, uniqueness of the limiting measure and log-Sobolev inequalities for models with convex interactions.
-The purpose of the present paper is to show how the analysis of Helffer-Sjöstrand equations provides powerful tools to study the fluctuations of linear statistics with singular test-functions.
+It is more extensively studied in \cite{HELFFER1998571,helffer1998remarks,naddaf1997homogenization}, where it is used to establish correlation decay, uniqueness of the limiting measure, and log-Sobolev inequalities for models with convex interactions.
+The purpose of the present paper is to show how the analysis of Helffer-Sjöstrand equations provides powerful tools to study the fluctuations of linear statistics with singular test functions.

-The proof of the near-optimal rigidity is essentially similar to \cite{bourgade2012bulk}.
+The proof of the near-optimal rigidity is essentially similar to \cite{bourgade2014universality}.
 It exploits the convexity of the interaction and is thus very specific to 1D systems.
-The method is mainly based on a concentration inequality for divergence-free functions and on a key convexity result due to Brascamp \cite{Brascamp2002}.
+The method is mainly based on a concentration inequality for divergence-free functions and on a key convexity result due to Brascamp and Lieb \cite{Brascamp2002}.